-Rheumatic heart disease is a condition with an especially high prevalence amongst Aboriginal people, children in particular, and is the result of complications stemming from untreated rheumatic fever.
-Rheumatic heart disease is potentially fatal and incurable.
-However, treatment can manage the symptoms and reduce the risk of complications.
+RHD is a condition with an especially high prevalence amongst Indigenous people, children in particular, and is the result of complications stemming from untreated rheumatic fever.
+It is potentially fatal and incurable, however treatment can manage the symptoms and reduce the risk of complications.

 Aboriginal Health Workers use the register to ensure that clients continue to receive therapy at the appropriate frequency, and where necessary, work with transport staff to ensure that access to the clinic is not an impediment to treatment.

-Education is imperative to ensure the community are aware of the risks of rheumatic fever, and of the importance of having streptococcus infections (Group A streptococcus bacterium can cause rheumatic fever) treated as early as possible.
+Education is imperative to ensure the community are aware of the risks of rheumatic fever, and of the importance of having streptococcus infections (Group A streptococcus bacterium can cause RHD) treated as early as possible.

 Abstract adapted from Wurli-Wurlinjang Health Service